k-koehler/chelsea/README.md

 }
 ```

 Many times, however, you will want to handle your error, such as opening a file.
-The idiomatic way to do this, is to use optional variables with the `check` keyword.
+The idiomatic way to do this, is to use optional variables with the `with` keyword.

 ```
+// some lib file
+File*? fn open(const string fn){ ... }

+// userland
 with open("foo.txt") as fp {
   // succeeded
 }